bqth29/simulated-bifurcation-algorithm/README.md

 int_value, int_vector = sb.maximize(matrix, vector, constant, input_type='int10')
 ```

-> For both functions, only the matrix is mandatory, the vector and constant terms can be skipped.
+> For both functions, only the matrix is required, the vector and constant terms are optional.

 ### Parallelization (multi-agent search)